 Dr. Krassimir Kanev is Chairperson of the Bulgarian Helsinki Committee.
 He is a Board member of the Assocation for the Prevention of Torture (APT) and the UN Voluntary Fund for Victims of Torture (UNVFVT) and former Member of the Executive Committee of the International Helsinki Federation for Human Rights (IHF).
 He teaches human rights and sociology of law at University of Sofia (Bulgaria).
 He has extensive experience as a human rights monitor in Europe and Central Asia including for the Organization for Security and Cooperation in Europe (OSCE).
 He has been an HREA e-learning instructor since 2003 for the courses Human Rights Advocacy (in Russian), and Human Rights Litigation.

 The course is particularly intended for staff members of non-governmental organisations (NGOs) who have some experience with monitoring.
 The course will also be useful for those presently responsible for human rights monitoring in OSCE and UN human rights field operations or who want to be deployed as human rights field officers for the OSCE, United Nations or other inter-governmental organisations.
 Candidates should have a good written command of English and have high competence and comfort with computer and Internet use.

-Tuition fee for participants: US$ 575 (after 1 December 2014: US$ 675); tuition for auditors: US$ 215 (US$ 250 after 1 December 2014).
-Payments can be made online with major credit cards (Discover, MasterCard, Visa), PayPal, bank transfer (additional fee applies) and money transfer (Western Union, MoneyGram).
+Tuition fee for participants: US$ 435 (after 1 July 2016: US$ 495); tuition for auditors: US$ 165 (US$ 195 after 1 July 2016).
+Payments can be made online with major credit cards (Discover, MasterCard, Visa), PayPal and bank transfer (additional fee applies).
 Bulk rates are available.
 Payments are due upon registration.
-There are a limited number of (partial) scholarships available for this course through HREA’s Scholarship Fund.

 How to register